APPENDICES

 Eugène, called Jean in the church record, baptized at the Grand Coteau church, St. Landry Parish, age 5 months, in November 1823, married Pélagie, daughter of Acadian Alexandre Trahan and his French-Canadian wife Céleste Primeaux, in a civil ceremony in Lafayette Parish in April 1844.
 By the late 1840s, they had moved to the Abbeville area of Vermilion Parish, where son Zéphirin was born in September 1854, Adrien le jeune in March 1857, Alcide in June 1859, and Ovide in August 1862.

 After the War of 1861-65, Alcide left Vermilion Parish and moved westward into the coastal marshes of present-day Cameron Parish, settling on Little Chenier, north of Grand Chenier.
 Alcide married Acadian Amelia Benoit in the late 1880s probably in Cameron Parish.
 She died at Little Chenier in April 1893, age 25.
 Son Adam died at age one month only 10 days after his mother's death, so Amelia probably died from complications of childbirth.
 Alcide remarried to Marianne, daughter of French Creole André Suire and Bohemian Creole Marguerite Touchet, at the Creole church, Cameron Parish, in December 1894.
 Their son Pierre was born on Little Chenier in November 1895, daughter Marianne in December 1897, and Marguerite in December 1899.
 [Marguerite married Jean Louis, son of German Creole Joseph Ozincourt Miller and his second wife Marie Odalie Miller of Bayou Blue, Allen Parish, in February 1920 at Jennings, Jefferson Davis Parish.
+They settled at Evangeline in Acadia Parish and near Hathaway, north of Jennings.
 Marguerite died at Jennings in April 1971, age 71.
 She is the author's maternal grandmother.]

 5